- Leadership Programme

 - Support Us

-A three-year project on environmental theology and ethics in partnership with the Faraday Institute for Science and Religion, St. Edmund’s College, Cambridge.
-The project will issue in academic and popular publications, events, and an international and inter-faith conference - Sustainability in Crisis - in September 2011.
-It is funded by the generous support of The Templeton Foundation, The Kirby Laing Foundation, and a private trust.
+A four-year project from 2010-2013 on environmental theology and ethics in partnership with the Faraday Institute for Science and Religion, St. Edmund’s College, Cambridge.
+The project issued in academic and popular publications, events, and an international and inter-faith conference - Sustainability in Crisis - in September 2011.
+It was funded by the generous support of The Templeton Foundation, The Kirby Laing Foundation, and a private trust.

 Project Director: Dr. Robert White, Professor of Geophysics, Cambridge University, and Associate Director, Faraday Institute